 The environmental impact of every thing we do at the farm has guided our plans, process and practices.
 It has been a learning curve for us from lessons learnt on the ground as well as from interactions with those who have paved the path of organic, regenerative and sustainable farming practices.

-Balancing the negatives of mono-crop plantation with the desire to be a self-sustaining biodynamic farm in the long run has thrown up interesting challenges and lessons.
-While we are a mono-crop plantation (acres dedicated purely for Capers or Moringa to achieve efficiency of manpower and infrastructure spend), we rotate crops between beds of commercial crop with sun hemp, pulses and millets.
-These not only help in nitrogen fixing, but also provide the green matter for our compost heaps and also get mulched into the soil while being the sacrificial plants for pest attacks.
+Balancing the negatives of mono-crop plantation with the desire to be a self-sustaining regenerative farm, in the long run, has thrown up interesting challenges and lessons.
+While we are a mono-crop plantation (acres dedicated purely for Capers or Moringa to achieve efficiency of manpower and infrastructure spend), we rotate crops between beds of the commercial crop with sun hemp, pulses and millets.
+We also have barrier areas between sections of the farm planted with indigenous tree saplings and flowering shrubs.
+These not only help in nitrogen-fixing but also provide the green matter for our compost heaps and also get mulched into the soil while being the sacrificial plants for pest attacks.

-The land we procured in 2012 was berift of trees, shrubs or any avian life.
-To correct that imbalance and encourage the symbiosis of birds – insects-flowers-trees, we have commenced an afforestation plan.
-We are focused on planting tress endemic to that region in the hope that the parrots, peacocks and kingfishers that make the nearby villages their home, will soon choose to dwell on our land too.
+The land we procured in 2012 was bereft of trees, shrubs or any avian life.
+To correct that imbalance and encourage the symbiosis of birds – insects-flowers-trees, we commenced an afforestation plan.
+We are focused on planting trees endemic to that region in the hope that the parrots, peacocks and kingfishers that make the nearby villages their home, will soon choose to dwell on our land too.
 We look forward to their role in pest control so that we continue to be organic in all aspects of our functioning.

 The trees (saplings) that are now flourishing on the farm will not only increase the water table in the years to come but will also provide the biomass needed to enrich the land.